elastic/kibana/rfcs/text/0011_global_search.md

 Notes:
 - This API is only for internal use and communication between the client and the server parts of the `GS` API.
 When the need to expose an API for external consumers will appear, a new public API will be exposed for that.
-- A new `globalSearch` service will be exposed on core's `RequestHandlerContext` to wrap a `find` call with current request.
+- A new `globalSearch` context will be exposed on core's `RequestHandlerContext` to wrap a `find` call with current request.
 - Initial implementation will await for all results and then return them as a single response.
 As it's supported by the service, it could theoretically be possible to stream the results instead, however that makes the consumption of the API from the client more difficult.
 If this become important at some point, a new `/api/core/global_search/find/async`